karangoel16/Elixir/README.md

 Karan Goel								Siddesh Muley

 #Introduction

-'In this project, we have a Banker who keeps record of all the initialization vectors(IVs) used so far.
+In this project, we have a Banker who keeps record of all the initialization vectors(IVs) used so far.
 This way we send a new IV every time and always get unique hashed output which increases the possibility of getting new bitcoins.

 We have a Server which does the following once started:
 It waits for clients to connect and while it is waiting for a connection request, it spawns its own worker which acts exactly like any other client.